Director of City Centre Development

-In addition to encouraging new retailers to the city centre, the scheme will provide Grade A office space, 4-star hotels, a range of homes for long-term residents, restaurants and cafés, leisure destinations, parking and quality public realm – creating an exciting central quarter that helps attract new jobs and investment.
+In addition to encouraging new retailers to the city centre, the scheme will provide Grade A office space, a flagship Radisson Blu hotel, a range of homes for long-term residents, restaurants and cafés, leisure destinations, parking and quality public realm – creating an exciting central quarter that helps attract new jobs and investment.

 Although retail remains a key arm of the scheme and has an important role to play in the future of the city centre, the scheme has been designed to respond to the uncertainty in the retail market, and, with help from the Academy of Urbanism, has sought to redefine how a modern urban centre should provide at different levels for the needs of businesses, residents and visitors moving forward.

-Innovation in leisure, education and housing have all been factored in.
+Innovation in leisure, education, urban parks and public realm, and housing have all been factored in.

 A key turning point has been the decision to retain Cambridge Street (formerly Coal Pit Lane), one of Sheffield’s oldest streets, along with some of its key historic buildings.
-This includes Leah’s Yard, a complex of former metalworking shops, which is being reimagined for today’s makers and creators.
+This includes Leah’s Yard, a complex of former mesters workshops, which is being reimagined for today’s makers, creators and local independent retailers.